 Flour the center top of the dough and cut in half with a dough scraper or knife.

-Make 3-4 gentle stretch and folds to shape the dough into a rough ball.
-Then turn and tuck to form a smooth ball, flouring hands as needed.
-The dough will become more taught, and bubbles will form on the surface.
+Step 5) SHAPING Make 3-4 gentle stretch and folds to shape each piece of dough into a rough ball.
+Let rest 20-30 minutes.
+Then turn and tuck with hands or one hand and a bench scraper, moving around the ball several times to form a smooth and taught ball.
+Use little or no flour allowing the dough to create tension on the work surface.
+If the dough is very sticky, wet hands can help shape better than flour.
+The dough will become more taught, and bubbles will form on the surface as the dough is rounded into a ball.
 Prick any very large bubbles as they tend to burn during baking.
 See the link in the notes below to Ken Forkish on YouTube for detailed instruction on folding and shaping dough.

-FINAL PROOFING: Turn into lightly floured cloth lined bowl or banneton.
-Cover with plastic and refrigerate 8-16 hours.
-I've left refrigerated up to 36 hours.
-It may make a slightly more dense crumb.
+FINAL PROOF: Turn into lightly floured cloth lined bowl or banneton.
+Refrigerate uncovered 8-16 hours.
+I've left refrigerated up to 36 hours, which is ok but seemed to make a slightly more dense crumb.

 To bake starting from cold oven, turn dough into unheated Dutch oven lined with lightly floured parchment or silpat.
 Dough tends to stick in the cold pan if not lined.
 Place pan in upper third of oven.
 Turn on to 425F, convection or conventional.
 Time 50 minutes.
 Remove lid and bake additional 5-10 minutes until crust is deep golden brown.
 Both techniques work well.
 There may be slightly more rise in the preheated oven, but the total oven time is longer.